etcinit/enclosure/README.md

 While you could implement similar functionality by defining all services in a global object, the IoC container has the added benefit that it can perform Dependency Injection and it can resolve aliases.
 Dependency Injection is very useful for testing since it allows you to quickly replace a component of your application with a mock or stub for testing, without having to change the code that uses it at all.

 The second half of Enclosure consists of a module loading system.
 This sounds redundant since Node.js already includes `require`.
-However, as applications grow more complicated and the number .js files in your source folder keeps growing, requiring files from each other creates a very spaghetti like situation which makes it really hard to refactor code.
+However, as applications grow more complicated and the number .js files in your source folder keeps growing, requiring files from each other creates a very spaghetti-like situation which makes it really hard to refactor code.

 The Loader requires you to structure your project in a very specific way (inspired by PHP's PSR standards), but once it is setup, it allows you include files using an absolute path format rather than using relative paths.
-This allows you to quickly move files around in your project without having to worry too much about broken requires.
+This allows you to quickly move files around in your project without having to worry too much about broken `require()`s.

-Additionally, Enclosure provides other utility components such as an extended container with support for Service Providers.
+Additionally, Enclosure provides other utility components such as an extended container with support for Service Providers and automated Bootstrapper.

 ### What it actually ends up looking like: